 The Tarot of the Revelation is unusual - it's based on the last book of the Bible, the Book of the Revelation, as decoded by American psychic Edgar Cayce.
 While not linked with standard tarot systems, it still has 78 cards and some familiar imagery.
-The companion book was published prior to the cards' release.

 The Tarot of the Rishis is a solely Hindu tarot deck with round cards.
 A Hindu deity is associated witheach of the major arcana, though the minors are the normal suits of Cups, Swords, Pentacles and Wands.
 Still in-progress, this deck is unfortunately not yet available.

 The Tarot of the Sacred Feminine celebrates the mystery, legend and power of women and the female divinity.
 The major arcana feature individual goddesses, while the minor arcana suits are linked with the phases of the moon and certain cultures: Mesopotamia and Egypt (Wands), Hebrews and Christians (Chalices), Greeks and Romans (Swords) and the Celts (Pentacles).

 A Christian saint is associated with each major and court card in this well-researched and consistent tarot.
 The Tarot of the Saints is a strictly historical tarot, with no occult or personal symbols included.